A Lorentzian renormalisation group equation for gauge theories: Introduction

 In the algebraic approach, states are normalised, positive, linear functionals on the algebra of observables $\omega : \mathscr A \to \mathbb C$ and the Hilbert space representation is obtained via the GNS construction.
 Hence pAQFT is well-suited to handle generic states on possibly curved Lorentzian spacetimes, and as such it appears as a good candidate to overcome some of the difficulties of the standard fRG approach, in which the Wetterich equation is formulated only in the Euclidean setting and is limited to some distinguished classes of states, e.g. the vacuum or thermal states \cite{Litim2006}.
 In \cite{DDPR2022}, we showed that the flow equation for the scalar field formulated using pAQFT results in $\beta-$functions which are qualitatively in agreement with the known literature.

 In this paper, we take a step further in this direction, developing a flow equation for gauge theories, using the Batalin-Vilkovisky formalism.

 The Batalin-Vilkovisky (BV) formalism \cite{Batalin1977, Batalin1981, Batalin1983} is a powerful method to quantize theories with local symmetries.
 It is a generalization of the BRST method \cite{BRS1974b, BRS1974a, BRS1975}, first developed in the context of perturbative Yang-Mills theories, to arbitrary Lagrangian gauge theories.
 The space of on-shell, gauge invariant observables is constructed as the 0-th order cohomology of the nilpotent BV operator $s$ \cite{Barnich2000}.

-The rigorous treatment of the BV formalism for infinite dimensional configuration spaces was given in the context of pAQFT in \cite{FR, Fredenhagen2013, Rejzner2015, Rejzner2011}.
+The rigorous treatment of the BV formalism for infinite dimensional configuration spaces was given in the context of pAQFT in \cite{FR, Fredenhagen2013, Rejzner2015, Rejzner2011} (for an alternative approach developed in Euclidean signature using factorisation algebras see \cite{CoGw-1, CoGw-2, Costello2007}).
 Here, we follow that general construction, introducing generating functionals for correlation functions of gauge-fixed theories in the standard way \cite{Weinberg-vol2}.
 Following \cite{DDPR2022, Fehre2021}, we introduce a local, momentum-independent cut-off function $Q_k$.
 As opposed to using a non-local regulator, a local $Q_k$ preserves the unitarity of the $S-$matrix and the structure of the propagator.
-Since such regulator does not deal with the UV divergences of the flow equation, these have to be treated separately and in our approach they are regularised via a Hadamard subtraction.
+Since such regulator does not deal with the UV divergences of the flow equation, these have to be treated separately: in our approach, they are regularised via a Hadamard subtraction.

 Throughout this paper we avoid any reference to a particular state, since we are only interested in the algebraic structure of gauge theories with the addition of a local regulator, but not on practical computations of the flow.
-Our definitions for the generating functionals, and the flow equation for the average effective action, are all given purely at the algebraic level.
+Our definitions for the generating functionals, and the flow equation for the effective average action, are all given purely at the algebraic level.
 We only restrict the class of admissible states to that of Hadamard form, in order to have a well-defined UV renormalization of the flow equation.
 Explicit examples will be studied in our future work.